libera-nutrition/gerd-notes/README.md

 3. Melatonin is linked to cancer prevention.
 Uncontrolled reflux is associated with esophageal and gastric cancer, so melatonin could help somewhat lower this risk.
 The preferred dose of melatonin seems to gradually increase with age.
 Consider these ballpark doses in mg by age: 20-25: 0.5; 26-30: 1; 31-35: 2; 36-40: 3; 41:45: 4; 46+: 5.
 4. Other vitamin and mineral supplements such as selenium, vitamin E, vitamin B9 (folate), and vitamin D3, if in optimal doses, are also individually expected to lower the risk of upper gastrointestinal cancers, although they may not help directly with tissue irritation from reflux.
 ### Powders
-1. If more support is needed for healing from gastritis or mild ulcers, L-glutamine powder at a dose of 5 grams taken once or twice daily is pretty good.
+1. If more support is needed for healing gastritis or mild ulcers, L-glutamine powder at a dose of 5 grams taken once or twice daily is pretty good.
 ### Medicines
 ### Lifestyle
 ### Exercises